 Massive Waterfalls in Taroko Gorge

-Unmarked waterfalls that came down the cliffs were full of energy to the extent they were noisy.
-Turn down the volume if you want to view the video below.
+Unmarked waterfalls that came down the cliffs were full of energy to the extent they became noisy.
+Turn down the volume to view the video below.

 These falls flowed into muddy rivers that now seemed more like a rapid.